Published on: 2025-06-17

 Given the PEN's tendency to consolidate before reacting to major political or economic news, breakout traders can profit from sudden moves that follow significant events.

-If Peru's interest rates are higher than those in developed economies, traders may engage in carry trades—borrowing in low-yielding currencies and investing in PEN-denominated assets.
-This strategy works best in times of global financial stability.
+When Peru’s interest rates exceed those of developed economies, carry trade strategies may be employed, involving borrowing in low-yielding currencies and investing in PEN-denominated assets.

 Disclaimer: This material is for general information purposes only and is not intended as (and should not be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by EBC or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.